AISemanticsStudy/lmpm/README.md

 ## Collective communication in LMPM
 The compiler and runtime of LMPM natively support collective communication patterns including broadcast, scatter, gather, reduce, all-reduce, all-gather, and scatter-gather.
 Note that in LMPM we try our best to decouple collective communication (worker↔worker / GPU↔GPU) from the control plane (runtime↔worker).

-## Comparisons to other AI systems

-The only fundamental difference between LMPM and precedent ML frameworks and runtimes is that:

-LMPM is **not** a computation graph framework.

-LMPM's compiler will produce a actor state machine-transition loop for each atomic evolvement area of the whole system.
-In other words
-- only LMPM's compiler has a ground truth world view
-- each Pytorch worker managed by LMPM runtime only has a local view of the world, and has no interests in know the identity of other workers it is conducting collective communication with.
-LMPM runtime is only responsible for routing messages between workers correctly, guaranteed by the underlying logical clock.

-It is worth mentioning that LMPM is **not**:
-- designed this way to be performant
-- designed this way to be scalable
-- designed this way to be easy to use

-Instead, LMPM is designed this way to be **correct by construction and abstraction**.